oneapi-src/level-zero/source/layers/tracing/README.md

 Users of tracing must first create one or more __tracers__, using __zelTracerCreate__

 ## Registration
-Users of tracing may independently register for enter and exit callbacks for individual **L0 AP**I calls.
-These callbacks associated with a __tracer handle__ returned from the __zelTracerCreate__.
+Users of tracing may independently register for enter and exit callbacks for individual **L0 API** calls.
+These callbacks are associated with a __tracer handle__ returned from the __zelTracerCreate__.
 The set of __tracers__ apply across all drivers and devices.
+There are now TWO classes of interfaces for registering callbacks:

+### Registration functions that take `zet_core_calllbacks_t` argument

+For this class of registration functions, the `zet_core_callbacks_t` argument is a structure of pointers to callback handler functions.
+A __nullptr__ value for one of these entries means no callback handler is defined for the corresponding **L0 API** function.

+This `zet_core_callbacks_t` structure is not extensible in a way that could support binary compatbility as new APIs are added to the **L0 specification**.
+As a consequence, these registration functions are deprecated and will be removed in the future.
+The definition of the `zet_core_callbacks_t` structure is frozen as of the **L0 API 1.0** specification.
+Any new **L0 API** functions added since version 1.0 will not be tracable using these registration functions.

 - __zelTracerSetPrologues__ is used to specify all the enter callbacks for a __tracer handle__.

 - __zelTracerSetEpilogues__ is used to specify all the exit callbacks for a __tracer handle__.

+These functions can be called only when the tracer specified by __tracer handle__ is in the disabled state.
+Enabling, Disabling, Destruction below.

+### A set of unique registration function for each API function

+A new set of registration functions has been added, one for each **L0 API** function.
+These registration  functions have the general form:

+-__zelTracerXRegisterCallback(zel_tracer_handle_t hTracer, zel_tracer_reg_t callback_type, ze_pfnXCb_t callback_handler_function)__

+The `zel_tracer_reg_t` value can be either `ZEL_REGISTER_PROLOGUE` or `ZEL_REGISTER_EPILOGUE`, specifying whether a prologue or an epilogue handler is being registered.
+These new registration functions are defined in the header file `include/level_zero/layers/tracing/zel_tracing_register_cb.h`.
+This header file also includes prototypes for callback handler functions and `Xcb_t` structure declarations for **L0 API** functions that have been added since specification version 1.0.
+When the older __zelTracerSetPrologues__ and __zelTracerSetEpilogues__ functions are removed, the `zet_core_callbacks_t` structure will also be removed, and all __ze_pfnXCb_t__ and `XCb_t` declerations that are in `ze_api.h` will be relocated into this header file.

-  If the value of a callback is __nullptr__, then it will be ignored.
-There
+If the __callback_handler_function__ pointer is NULL, then there is no callback handler will be registered for that API function.

-  The callbacks are defined as a collection of per-API function pointers, with the following parameters:
+These register callback functions can be called only when the __hTracer__ argument references a tracer that is in the disabled state.

+## Reset All callbacks

+__zelTracerResetAllCallbacks(zel_tracer_handle_t hTracer)__ can be used to set ALL prologue and epilogue callback handlers to NULL.

+## callback handlers

+Callback handlers are functions that are implemented by the application, and registered through either the set epilogue/set prologue functions, or the RegisterCallback APIs.
+The `ze_api.h` header file or the `zel_tracing_register_cb.h` header file contain prototype declarations for these functions.
+Generally, these functions take the following parameters:

     - __params__ : a structure capturing pointers to the input and output parameters of the current instance